iftikhar69/private-cloud-project-tracker/README.md

 ```
 1. **Why did you choose a private cloud instead of a public cloud?**
-   → “Because the scenario explicitly requires data sensitivity and regulatory compliance.
- A private cloud guarantees full data residency on-premise,
+   → “Because the scenario explicitly requires data sensitivity and regulatory compliance.A private cloud guarantees full data residency on-premise,
  which public clouds cannot provide without additional legal agreements.”
 ```
 ```
 2. **Why OpenStack?**
    → “OpenStack is the leading open-source IaaS platform.
-It gives complete control over compute, storage and networking, and it natively supports Docker containers – exactly what the assignment asked for.”
+It gives complete control over compute,
+storage and networking, and it natively supports Docker containers – exactly what the assignment asked for.”
 ```
 ```
 3. **Why Docker for containerisation?**
    → “Docker provides portability, lightweight resource usage, and easy versioning.
-It also makes deployment consistent between development and the private cloud environment.”
+It also makes deployment consistent between development and
+ the private cloud environment.”
 ```
 ```
 4. **Explain your volume mount strategy.**
    → “We mounted only the `/data` directory (`-v $(pwd)/data:/data`) so the SQLite database persists across container restarts.
 Mounting the entire `/app` folder caused issues earlier, so we corrected it to avoid overwriting application files.”
 ```
 ```
 5. **How is networking configured?**
    → “The application is only exposed on the internal private network (192.168.100.0/24).
 No floating IP or public access – exactly as required for data sensitivity.”
 ```
 ```
 6. **What challenges did you face?**
    → “The biggest challenge was the volume mount overwriting files.
-We solved it by changing the mount point and updating the database URI to an absolute path inside the volume.”
+We solved it by changing the mount point and
+updating the database URI to an absolute path inside the volume.”
 ```
 ```
 7. **How would you scale this in production?**
-   → “We would use OpenStack Magnum to deploy Kubernetes for orchestration, add persistent storage with Cinder, and implement proper logging/monitoring with Prometheus.”
+   → “We would use OpenStack Magnum to deploy Kubernetes for orchestration, add persistent storage with Cinder, and
+implement proper logging/monitoring with Prometheus.”
 ```
 ```
 8. **How did you test the application?**
    → “We performed full CRUD testing – add, view, edit and delete projects – both locally and inside the Docker container.
  Screenshots in the report show the working application.”
 ```
 ```
 9. **What is the role of the persistent volume?**
-   → “It ensures the projects.db file survives if the container is stopped or restarted – critical for a stateful application.”
+   → “It ensures the projects.db file survives
+if the container is stopped or restarted – critical for a stateful application.”
 ```
 ```
 10. **Any final reflection?**